Talitrus/BISC2584_Intro2Prog/Intro.md

 ##True or False?
 ####Booleans
 Sometimes you need to know if something is true or false so you can have your program make a decision.
 You can store the value of True or False in variables the same way that you store numbers in a variable.
+This is called a Boolean.

 Example:
 ```python